 Compartment syndrome is defined as a critical pressure increase within a confined compartmental space.
-Any fascial compartment can be affected.
-The most common sites affected are in the leg, thigh, forearm, foot, hand and buttock.
+Any fascial compartment can be affected, however the most common sites affected are in the leg, thigh, forearm, foot, hand and buttock.

 Compartment syndrome typically occurs following high-energy trauma, crush injuries, or fractures that cause vascular injury.
 Other causes include iatrogenic vascular injury, tight casts or splints, deep vein thrombosis, and post-reperfusion swelling.